Veronicaywl/Final_Project/README.md

 # THIS will be updated SOOONNNNN.

+* Description of preliminary data preprocessing :

+* Description of preliminary feature engineering and the preliminary feature selection including their decision making process:

+* Description of how data was split into test and train sets:

+* Explanation of model choice including limitations and benefit:

 * Train a machine learning model with the merged dataset to observe if there is a correlation between the inspection grade of restaurants with the income level of the neighborhoods.
 * This is a supervised machine learning model.